 Dehydration and decreased intravascular volume contribute to orthostasis.
 Orthostatic syncope describes a causative relation between orthostatic hypotension and syncope.
 Orthostatic hypotension increases in prevalence with age as a blunted baroreceptor response results in failure of compensatory cardioacceleration.
 In elderly patients, 45% of these cases are related to medications.
 Limited evidence suggests that polydipsia may reduce recurrences.
 Orthostasis is a common cause of syncope and tends to be recurrent.
 Bedside orthostatics cannot exclude this as an etiology; if it is suspected, patients should be referred to a primary care provider for outpatient tilt-table testing.

-Framingham data demonstrate a first occurrence rate of 6.2 cases per 1000 patient-years.[8, 9] Syncope reoccurs in 3% of affected individuals, and approximately 10% of affected individuals have a cardiac etiology.
+Framingham data demonstrated a first occurrence rate of 6.2 cases per 1000 patient-years.[10, 11] Syncope reoccurs in 3% of affected individuals, and approximately 10% of affected individuals have a cardiac etiology.

 No significant differences regarding race are observed with respect to syncope risk.
-Larger prospective studies fail to show clinically significant differences between men and women.
+Although large prospective studies fail to show clinically significant differences between men and women, data from Olmsted County, Minnesota, found a higher prevalence reported among females.[6]

-National Hospital Ambulatory Medical Care Survey (NHAMCS) data show that syncope occurs in all age groups but is most common in adult populations.
-Noncardiac causes tend to be more common in young adults, whereas cardiac syncope becomes increasingly more frequent with advancing age.
+National Hospital Ambulatory Medical Care Survey (NHAMCS) data show that syncope occurs in all age groups but is most common in older adult populations.
+Noncardiac causes tend to be more common in young adults, whereas cardiac syncope is more common with male sex and becomes increasingly more frequent with advancing age.[6]

 Syncope is relatively uncommon in pediatric populations.
-One small retrospective study by Pratt and Fleisher reported a prevalence of less than 0.1% in children.[10]
+A retrospective study by Pratt and Fleisher reported a prevalence of less than 0.1% in children.[13]
 Pediatric syncope warrants prompt detailed evaluation.

-Cardiac syncope has a poorer prognosis than other forms of syncope.
-The 1-year endpoint mortality has been shown to be as high as 18-33%.
+Cardiac syncope has a poorer prognosis than other forms of syncope; the 1-year endpoint mortality has been shown to be as high as 45%.[14]
 Studies evaluating mortality within 4 weeks of presentation and 1 year after presentation both report statistically significant increases in this patient group.
 Patients with cardiac syncope may be significantly restricted in their daily activities, and the occurrence of syncope may be a symptom of their underlying disease progression.

 Syncope of any etiology in a patient with cardiac conditions (to be differentiated from cardiac syncope) has also been shown to imply a poor prognosis.
 Patients with New York Heart Association (NYHA) functional class III or IV who have any type of syncope have a mortality as high as 25% within 1 year.